-Part 1 by Richard Moller (DOC and Head Coach at Maryland F.C.)
+Part 1 by Richard Moller (UEFA A-License Holder)

 Comprehensive movement training has a profound effect on personal growth and should therefore be part of every play session for four- to six-year-olds.
 A one-sided fixation on exclusively soccer-specific objectives, benchmarks and activities is not age-appropriately and should be rejected automatically.
 To put it more bluntly, failure to provide a sufficient variety of physical activity disregards children’s needs and negatively affects their physical well-being, social integration, self-confidence and self-reliance.